top of page

 The Schengen visa is a residence permit that allows entry and short-term stay in Germany .
 The Schengen visa is generally issued for up to 90 days.
 It can also be issued for a longer period, but this does not necessarily mean that a stay of more than 90 days is permitted.
 You can calculate whether the permitted 90 days have been exceeded using the European Commission's Schengen calculator .

 Schengen visas can be issued for many different purposes .
-In most cases, the Schengen visa is issued for one of the following purposes:
+In most cases, a Schengen visa is issued for one of the following purposes:

 • tourism